microsoft/ignite-learning-paths-training-aiml/aiml30/README-Attendee.md

 ### 2. Start Building the  Model

-* Click `Visual Interface` from the left nav
+* Click `Designer` from the left nav
-* Click `Launch Visual Interface`
-* Click `New` from the bottom left corner
-* Click `Blank Experiment`
+* Click plus sign to create a new Pipeline
 * Expand `Datasets` and `My Datasets`
 * Drag and drop the uploaded dataset onto the experiment workspace
 * Drag the `Select Columns in Dataset` onto the workspace
-    * Click `Edit columns` from the properties menu on the right side.
+    * Click `Edit columns` from the parameters menu on the right side.
-    * Click `All Columns`
-    * Click `Exclude`
+    * Click `By Name`
-    * Click `column names`
+    * Click `Add All`
-    * Exclude the `Time` column
+    * Click `Minus` icon on the `Time` column to exclude it
-    * Exclude the `DatesInWeek`
-    * NOTE: Optionally exclude these columns in the data edit feature when uploading the dataset to the workspace in the data prep steps during upload.
 * Drag the `Split Data` onto the workspace
-    * Edit the properties to split the data 70/30.
+    * Edit the parameters to split the data 70/30.
-    * Discuss that this is not a rule and can change base on different model needs.
+    * This is not a rule and can change base on different model needs.
 * Drag the `Train Model` onto the workspace
-    * Select the label column name `Values` from the properties on the right
+    * Select the label column name `Values` from the parameters on the right
 * Drag the `Boosted Decision Tree Regression` onto the workspace
 * Drag the `Score Model` onto the workspace
 * Drag the `Evaluate` onto the workspace